inmanta/inmanta-core/docs/model_developers/modules.rst

 Configure a project to install modules from a private python package repository
 -------------------------------------------------------------------------------

-V2 modules are Python packages that can be installed from private Python package repositories, which may require authentication.This section explains the steps to install such modules.
+V2 modules can be installed from a Python package repository that requires authentication.
+This section explains how the Inmanta project and the Inmanta server should be configured to install v2 modules from such a Python package repository.

 Create a file named ``/var/lib/inmanta/.netrc`` in the orchestrator's file system.
 Add the following content to the file: